Thomas joined Chambers in 2017 following successful completion of pupillage.

 Advising and assisting an individual to dispose of a proposed action by the individual’s former employer.
 The individual’s former employer alleged there had been breach of a settlement agreement entered between the individual and her former employer due to an alleged summary dismissal offence committed by the individual before the settlement agreement had been entered.

-Regularly appearing as counsel on behalf of large and boutique tour operators at interlocutory hearings and trials to defend personal injury and contractual claims brought under The Pack Travel, Package Holidays and Package Tours Regulations 1992.
+Regularly appearing as counsel on behalf of large and boutique tour operators at interlocutory hearings and trials to defend personal injury and contractual claims brought under The Package Travel, Package Holidays and Package Tours Regulations 1992.